rondavid-q/task--2/README.md

 2. This folder also has Jenkinsfile, which can be used with jenkins to automate the entire process along with the choice to give your own set of variables.

+Jenkins will wait for your apporval to proceed forward once te plan is done.

 The jenkins file also has the flexibility to create and destroy resources.